How to Start Your Private Practice the Easy Way

 The following is a list of steps you'll need to go through to start your private practice.
 If you plan to bill insurance, you'll have to follow all the steps.
 If you don't, there will be some you can skip.
 While I tried to put the steps in order of needing to do them, some of the tasks have kind of a "chicken or the egg" quality to them.
 For instance, while it's logical to sign up for insurance before taking the step of securing a practice location, the process of applying for insurance requires a business address.

 The process can get a bit overwhelming and you may wonder if it's worth the trouble to jump through all these hoops.
 I will say, once you're through the hoops, things get a lot easier.
 By the time you've been in private practice 6 months, you will feel much more confident.
-For more info on starting a private practice, check out this video on my YouTube channel.

 Step 4: Consider Applying for a Tax ID number.
 You need to decide what identification number you will use when paying your taxes on your private practice income.
 It may be possible to use your SSN if you are in solo practice and plan to have no employees.
 However, there are several situations in which having a EIN (employer identification number) is necessary or just convenient (it limits who has access to your SSN.)
 It's free to do through the IRS.
 Every insurance company you work with will ask for your tax ID.
-If you feel unsure about business structure or TIN choice, it's wise to consult with an accountant.
+If you feel unsure about business structure or EIN choice, it's wise to consult with an accountant.
 A good accountant can help you understand the process of opening a small business and how you'll need to pay your taxes (hint: quarterly!)

-Step 5: Choose office space.
-Are you planning on being full-time in private practice or part-time?
-Either way, it may make sense to start your practice by sharing office space with another therapist.
-This keeps your cost down while you're working to build up your practice.
-If you're sharing space, be sure to ask around to ensure that you're paying a fair amount for the space you're using.
 If you're renting, or buying, your own space, consider how much you can afford monthly.
 Ideally, you'll want to keep your overhead expenses at less than 10 percent of your income.
 Of course, if can be hard to know, in advance, how much you can expect to earn.
 It's a good idea to network with other therapists in your area who have your same credentials to ask them about issues like budgeting.
 Regardless of what you decide, having your business address is an important part of this process, as you will need a business address to move forward with the process of being credentialed by insurance agents.
-If you're planning on working 100% online, you may still need to secure an address for business reasons.
+If you're planning on working 100% online, you may still want to secure an address for business reasons.
 If you don't have a business address, you will need to designate a registered agent (often an attorney) for your LLC.
 More information on this topic can be found here.

 Step 7: Decide about taking insurance.
-If you search on the internet, you'll get the idea that "good therapists" don't take insurance.
+If you search on the internet, you'll hear the view that "good therapists" don't take insurance.
 I've also heard "I'm a specialty therapist.
 I don't take insurance."
 In my view, it's not about whether or not you're highly skilled or a specialist.
 Your choice will be impacted by your practice location, your values and beliefs, and your target clinical population.
 In terms of location, therapists in affluent areas can more easily get away with not taking insurance by catering to privileged clientele.
 In many parts of the country, there are too few people who are affluent enough to private pay.
 The other consideration is ethics.
 As a specialty psychologist myself, I don't feel like it would be ethical of me not to accept insurance because my specialty population is new parents.
 Parents who are pregnant, postpartum or who have lost a baby have likely paid thousands of dollars in medical care and have met their insurance deductible.
 I would not feel good about asking them to pay me privately on top of all their other expenses.

 But, in the end, the choice is up to you.
 If you don't accept insurance, you have the freedom of not needing to formally diagnose your clients (but you do still need to keep excellent documentation).
 You can set your own fees or even run a sliding scale.
 You don't need to feel worried that the insurance company might question or limit the amount of sessions you're providing.
 There are definitely benefits to it.
 If you're not going to take insurance, go ahead and skip to Step 11.